usman-pucit/UberCarNavigation/README.md

 # UberCarNavigation
-Car animation and live navigation same as Uber
+Car animation and live navigation on GoogleMap same as Uber